revaturelabs/interviewquestions/Python/Python-Flow Control Statements/python-flow control statements.md

 > Option is d)
 <details><summary> <b>Explanation/b> </summary>

-> Both if statements result in true, so 'Hi' and 'Hello' will gets printed.
+> Both if statements results in true, so 'Hi' and 'Hello' will get printed.
  </details>
 </details>

 ---
-11. Predict the output.
+11. Predict the output of the following code.
 ```python3
 a = 1
 b = 0